-Report on the IND AS Financial Statements
+Report on the Audit of Financial Statements

-We have audited the accompanying IND AS financial statements of R K B AGRO INDUSTRIESLIMITED("the Company") which comprise the Balance Sheet as at 31st March 2018and the Statement of Profit and Loss(including Other Comprehensive Income) the Cash FlowStatement and the Statement of Changes in Equity for the year then ended and a summary ofthe significant accounting policies and other explanatory information (herein afterreferred to as financial statements).
+We have audited the accompanying IND AS financial statements of RKB AGRO INDUSTRIESLIMITED("the Company") which comprise the Balance Sheet as at March 31 2021and the Statement of Profit and Loss(including other comprehensive income) Statement ofChanges in Equity and Statement of Cash Flows for the period then ended and notes to thefinancial statements including a summary of significant accounting policies and otherexplanatory information (hereinafter referred to as "the financial statements").

 Basis for Qualified Opinion